mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 construction is used.
 This means that pipes and wiring conduits are highly exposed compared to human ships.
-Spacecraft crews are still exposed to considerable stress by the nature of their environment and many K’kree simply cannot handle the pressure.
+Spacecraft crews are still exposed to considerable stress by the nature of their environment and many K'kree simply cannot handle the pressure.
 Some are unable to even travel as passengers and must remain confined to a single world or be transported in low berths.

 Accommodation is the most obvious area where designs differ from other species.
-K’kree need a communal living area but it must be properly delineated – it would not do for a mere Merchant-caste family to wander amongst a Noble’s entourage!
-Thus rather than staterooms, K’kree vessels use enclosures.
+K'kree need a communal living area but it must be properly delineated – it would not do for a mere Merchant-caste family to wander amongst a Noble's entourage!
+Thus rather than staterooms, K'kree vessels use enclosures.
 These are not normally fully enclosed, although some have the capability to be sealed off in an emergency.
 Enclosures are rated by their quality, which determines which caste will deign to travel in them, as well as capacity.
-As a general rule, K’kree need at least three to four times as much living and working space as a human, although a family or fighting-band can occupy a smaller space on a communal basis.
+As a general rule, K'kree need at least three to four times as much living and working space as a human, although a family or fighting-band can occupy a smaller space on a communal basis.

 DESIGN FEATURES
-The lack of internal compartmentalization within K’kree ships weakens their structure.
+The lack of internal compartmentalization within K'kree ships weakens their structure.
 To reflect this, reduce Hull points by 25% for any craft or vessel that carries

 live crew or passengers.
 Robotic craft are not affected.
-There is no cost saving for this; it is merely the way K’kree build their ships.
-This feature should be borne in mind when designing deck plans; K’kree ships are frighteningly open-plan by human standards – but then human ships are claustrophobic nightmare spaces fit only for G’naak.
+There is no cost saving for this; it is merely the way K'kree build their ships.
+This feature should be borne in mind when designing deck plans; K'kree ships are frighteningly open-plan by human standards – but then human ships are claustrophobic nightmare spaces fit only for G'naak.

 Enclosures
-At their most basic, enclosures provide sleeping, hygiene and minimal recreation facilities for a group of K’kree of the appropriate social caste, as shown on the Enclosure table.
-K’kree have little concept of privacy but need space apart from other families to maintain their own bonds.
+At their most basic, enclosures provide sleeping, hygiene and minimal recreation facilities for a group of K'kree of the appropriate social caste, as shown on the Enclosure table.
+K'kree have little concept of privacy but need space apart from other families to maintain their own bonds.
 An enclosure will be one of two basic types; minimal or secure.
 Minimal enclosures have no